 Research has been conducted that proves regular consumption of olives and olive oil contributes to heart, brain, skin and joint health.
 They have even been linked to cancer and diabetes prevention.
-(7) Needless to say, this sacred foodstuff has lived up to its ancient reputation!
+Needless to say, this sacred foodstuff has lived up to its ancient reputation.

-2. Pomegranate — For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey.
-(Deuteronomy 8:7-8)
+For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey. — Deuteronomy 8:7-8

-4. Flax — An excellent wife, who can find?
-For her worth is far above jewels … She looks for wool and flax and works with her hands in delight.
-(Proverbs 31:10,13)
+An excellent wife, who can find?
+For her worth is far above jewels … She looks for wool and flax and works with her hands in delight. — Proverbs 31:10,13

 One of the most important plant fibers in the Bible, flax has been used to make linen for as long as recorded history.
 Although it has been widely replaced by cotton in recent years, flax remains one of the most important fiber plants in the world and one of the top Bible foods.

-Having a rich history of medicinal use dating back to Babylon in 3000 B.C., flax seeds have been wholeheartedly embraced by natural health and medical circles alike because it provides a natural, vegan source of omega-3 essential fatty acids, lignans and fiber.
-Subsequently, research show that flax seeds may be able to help fight against cancer, lung disease and heart disease.
-(12)
+Having a rich history of medicinal use dating back to Babylon in 3000 B.C., flaxseeds have been wholeheartedly embraced by natural health and medical circles alike because it provides a natural, vegan source of omega-3 essential fatty acids, lignans and fiber.
+Subsequently, research shows that flaxseeds may be able to help fight against breast cancer, among other serious diseases.

-7. Lamb — Now you shall eat it [the unblemished lamb] in this manner: with your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it in haste — it is the Lord’s Passover.
-(Exodus 12:11)
+Now you shall eat it [the unblemished lamb] in this manner: with your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it in haste — it is the Lord’s Passover. — Exodus 12:11

 On a side note, make sure to purchase local, organic, grass-fed varieties when possible.
 Grain-fed factory farmed animals are loaded with genetically modified corn feed, countless additives and are simply not worth the risk.

-8. Bitter Herbs (coriander and parsley) — They shall eat the flesh that same night, roasted with fire, and they shall eat it with unleavened bread and bitter herbs.
-(Exodus 12:8)
+They shall eat the flesh that same night, roasted with fire, and they shall eat it with unleavened bread and bitter herbs. — Exodus 12:8

 Scholars are not in complete agreement which plants the authors of Bible were referring to when writing about “bitter herbs,” but coriander and parsley generally make the list.

-Coriander is the seed of the powerful anti-oxidant and natural cleansing agent cilantro.
-Traditional medicine has long used and labeled coriander as an anti-diabetic plant and scientific research confirms its helpful effects on blood sugar.
+Coriander is the seed of the powerful antioxidant and natural cleansing agent cilantro.
+Traditional Chinese Medicine has long used and labeled coriander as an anti-diabetic plant and scientific research confirms its helpful effects on blood sugar.
 Coriander also appears to be helpful for high blood pressure and heavy metal detoxification amongst other positive health effects.
-(16)

-9. Vegetables — Please test your servants for ten days, and let us be given some vegetables to eat and water to drink.
-(Daniel 1:12)
+Please test your servants for ten days, and let us be given some vegetables to eat and water to drink. — Daniel 1:12